Deadline for Certificate in Election Administration spring admission: January 3, 2023

 A personal statement is required of all applicants.
 In 500 words or fewer, double spaced, discuss your educational and professional experiences and goals.
 Relate these goals to your personal history and to the programs at the Humphrey School.

-2. Diversity statement
+2. Diversity statement (Post-baccalaureate certificate only)

 The diversity statement is optional yet recommended for all applicants.
 The statement should discuss how your background, experiences, and achievements will contribute to the University's goal of promoting excellence through diversity.
 If applicable, applicants should mention hardships or obstacles that they have overcome to complete their undergraduate education (e.g. low-income and first-generation college applicants).